JamesHuang0301/SQA-Deliverable3/README.md

         4. It takes time thinking about stories and scenarios.

     2. Test Design

-        3 stories and 9 tests.
+        There are 3 stories and 9 tests.

         Story 1:
         Cart items